ianballou/foreman_m2/README.md

 ## TODO

 - Query for M2 smart proxy by some method other than its name
-  - Fix will be out in latest release
+  - Fix will be out in next release
 - Testing
 - Disk management interface in Foreman